 Joining our team requires membership to the Ecclesbourne Valley Railway Association (EVRA).
 This membership will get you basic site working insurance, as well as quaterly magazines.
 This costs around £20 a year.
 You'll likely need to purchase your own Personal Protective Equipment (orange hi vis vest/coat, steel-toed boots etc) and if you are performing a public facing role, the relevant uniform.

 We hope that you choose to start your new hobby with us!

 What sort of roles are there for me to perform?

 Here are some examples of the types of roles we have on the railway:

 Those who are feeling energetic, working on the Permanent Way (Track Gang) is a great way to keep yourself fit whilst also making a massive difference to our project.
 The track is in continuous need of maintenance with use.
 The Permanent Way Gang has many members who provide light-hearted humour to make the task interesting and enjoyable.
 It doesn't matter if you don't know anything about track - all are welcome!

 Permanent Way work traditionally takes place on Tuesdays, Wednesdays and Thursdays.

 Running passenger services require many station staff to be the face of the railway.
-The Booking Hall at Wirksworth is the place where tickets and products are sold and as a result can provide volunteers with an exciting day meeting members of the public who visit the railway.
-Once the passengers have passed through the Booking Hall, they leisurly make their way towards the departing trains.
-Members of the team help them on their way by opening doors and having general chatter about the railway.
-Volunteers are required to assist our Buffet Car Supervisor in serving food and managing the catering facilities.
+The Booking Office is the place where tickets and products are sold and as a result can provide volunteers with an exciting day meeting members of the public who visit the railway.
+Once the passengers have passed through the Booking Office, they leisurely make their way towards the departing trains.
+Members of the Station Staff help them on their way by opening doors and having general chatter about the railway, as well as supervise the foot crossing at Wirksworth Station.